 In a nutshell it’s a leveling system to help two players of known different levels to hopefully have a more competitive match.

-Should we play Advantage Scoring?
+Should we play Handicap Scoring?
 Ask yourself and your potential opponent these questions:

 1. Do both players have a qualified TLN rating, meaning they have played 5 or more matches in a Tennis League Network franchise?
 We are not talking NTRP rating, USTA rating or your club rating.
 We are talking about TLN rating you find on your profile.

-2. Do both players have a qualified rating that is more than .5 different? (example 4.0 and a 3.5 level player is .5 different)
+2. Do both players have a qualified rating that is greater than or equal to .5 different? (example 4.0 and a 3.5 level player is .5 different)

-3. Do both players want to play with Advantage Scoring?
+3. Do both players want to play with Handicap Scoring?
 Some players might really dislike this idea, that’s understandable.

 If all 3 of these questions are answered ‘YES’ then we can proceed.